schnauzer91/shooting-game-in-unitiy/README.md

 # shooting-game-in-unitiy
-This program is a shooting game made in unity.
+This program is a shooting game using Unity.

+# Using...
+* Unity
+* C#